 Cosmetics are not the only culprit; our clothing is releasing plastic particles, too.
 Garments such as fleece jackets, sportswear, or shirts containing synthetic fibers (polyester, nylon, acrylic, etc.) lose some of them every time they are washed.
 Washing machines cannot filter out these microscopically small fibers, nor can sewage treatment plants.
 As a result, these plastic particles also flow almost unchecked into the oceans.

 Waste that is thrown out or carelessly left somewhere, in a park or along a road, is a serious problem.
-That snack wrapper, cigarette butt, or plastic bag is easily blown into the nearest waterway, which then flows slowly toward the sea.
-Of course, most of us think we would never do that.
-Apparently some of us do, because the garbage is coming from somewhere.
+That snack wrapper, cigarette butt, or plastic bag is easily blown into the nearest waterway, which then slowly but surely flows out to sea.

 Garbage Escapes from Landfills

 Even when a large portion of plastic waste is recycled or incinerated, tons of it still ends up in landfills.
 Despite the best precautions, this continues to be one of the places from which (plastic) garbage can start its journey into the sea.
 Waste can be blown or flushed into surrounding waters, which then transport it into the oceans.

 Greenhouse Food Production

 In modern agriculture, fruit and vegetables are often grown in greenhouses under plastic.
 For example, tomatoes and cucumbers are grown in southern Spain for distribution throughout Europe.
 Time and again, the huge plastic tarps, which cover the plants, end up in the sea.
 In 2013, a dead sperm whale washed up in Andalusia with 17 kg (37.5 lbs.) of plastic waste in its stomach, including 30 square meters (323 square feet) of plastic tarp.